PythonDecorator/Photo-Editor/README.md

 ## Features

-> Game main Features
+> Some main features

-1. ✅ `User-Friendly Interface`: Design an intuitive and visually appealing user interface that allows users to easily navigate and utilize the app's functionalities.
+1. ✅ `User-Friendly Interface`: Designed an intuitive and visually appealing user interface that allows users to easily navigate and utilize the app's functionalities.

 2. ✅ `Image Editing Tools:`: Diverse set of image editing tools, including cropping,